 Websites and publications

-Also refer to the “Dairy processing” chapter in the Adding Value section.
+Also refer to the “Dairy processing” page in the Adding Value section.

 - The websites of role players are an excellent place to start.

-- Find A Profile of Goat Milk, compiled by the Directorate Agro-processing Support at the Department of Agriculture, Forestry and Fisheries (DAFF) at www.daff.gov.za.
-DAFF also has an Info Paks (under “Resource centre”) entitled “Starting a dairy goat enterprise”.
+- Find A Profile of Goat Milk, compiled by the Directorate Agro-processing Support at the Department of Agriculture, Land Reform and Rural Development (DALRRD) at www.dalrrd.gov.za.
+DALRRD also has an Info Paks (under “Resource centre”) entitled “Starting a dairy goat enterprise”.